The other day I asked everyone on Facebook which they prefered: Snaps or Aplix?

 I went searching and asking questions in hope of finding a solution.
 Here is what I found. **LOOP FABRIC and TOUCH TAPE!**

 First, you need to purchase a strip of loop fabric or touch tape.
-You can find it at Diapersewingsupplies.com or Kidsinthegarden.com.
+You can find it on Amazon here.
 It is called 1.5 Inch Touch Tape (I think touch tape actually works better than loop fabric because its thicker and seems more durable).
 Count your hook and loop diapers and multiply times 3.
 That is how many inches you need to purchase.
-(I would get a little extra because lets face it, there will be more diapers, right?)
+I would get a little extra because lets face it, there will be more diapers, right?
+I’ve also found that the loop fabric squares curl a bit after many washes.
+So to be on the safe side just get a little extra.

 Once you get it, simply cut it up into 1.5” x 1.5” squares.
 I wasn’t very scientific when I made mine, just eyeballed the tape as best I could.
 I store them in a little container by the changing table.